A second-order accurate implicit difference scheme for time fractional reaction-diffusion equation with variable coefficients and time drift term: Numerical results

 Hence the causal solution is $u(x,y,t) = (t^{4 + \alpha} + 1) x^2 (1 - x)^2 y^2 (1 - y)^2$.

-As one can see from Tables \ref{tab5}-\ref{tab6}, the numerical solution provided by the difference approximation is in good agreement with our theoretical analysis.
-In Table \ref{tab5}, we take $h_{x} = h_{y} = 1/1000$, the errors in maximum norm and $L_2$-norm decrease steadily with the shortening of time step, and the convergence order of time is the expected $\mathcal{O}(\tau^2)$.
-While in Table \ref{tab6}, the mesh size $\tau = 1/1000$ is chosen and the spatial convergence rates of the scheme (\ref{eq3.5}) are also near to two, for $\alpha = 0.1, 0.5, 0.9, 0.99$, which is consistent with the theoretical result in Section \ref{sec3.2}.
-To further illustrate the efficiency of the proposed difference scheme (\ref{eq3.5}), Fig. \ref{fig4} shows surface solutions at $t = 1$ with the mesh sizes $\tau = 1/1000$, $h_{x} = h_{y} = 1/32$.
+As one can see from Tables \ref{tab5}-\ref{tab6}, the numerical solution provided by the difference approximation\/ \eqref{eq3.5} is in good agreement with our theoretical analysis.
+In Table \ref{tab5}, fix $h_{x} = h_{y} = 1/1000$, the errors in maximum norm and $L_2$-norm decrease steadily with the shortening of time step, and the convergence order of time is the expected $\mathcal{O}(\tau^2)$.
+Furthermore, from Table \ref{tab5}, although the temporal convergence orders of the proposed method are slightly bigger than Gao's method, the errors of our method are smaller than Gao's method.
+While in Table \ref{tab6}, the mesh size $\tau = 1/1000$ is chosen and the spatial convergence rates of the scheme\/ \eqref{eq3.5} are also near to two, for $\alpha = 0.1, 0.5, 0.9, 0.99$, which is consistent with the theoretical result in Section \ref{sec3.2}.
+Table \ref{tab6} also displays that the errors and convergence orders of the two methods are almost the same.
+To further illustrate the efficiency of the proposed difference scheme\/ \eqref{eq3.5}, Fig. \ref{fig4} shows surface solutions at $t = 1$ with the mesh sizes $\tau = 1/1000$, $h_{x} = h_{y} = 1/32$.
 The good agreement of simulate solutions with the exact solutions can be clearly seen.